ahmedalmory/joda-resources/README.md

      // optional
-     // will be the name of the model if not set in this example 'user' protected $view = 'user';
+     // will be the name of the model (in kebab case in case more than one word) if not set in this example 'user' protected $view = 'user';
      // name of the model that will be used in returned views

      /// optional
-     // will be plural of the name attribute if not set in this example 'users' protected $route = 'users';
+     // will be plural of the name attribute (in snake case in case more than one word) if not set in this example 'users' protected $route = 'users';
      // name of the model that will be used in returned routes after finishing the operation